-- Any restrictions on remitting funds out of the jurisdictions (withholding taxes, etc.) - Branch withholding tax: profits earned by a French branch of a foreign company and distributed to the foreign shareholders are subject to a withholding tax of 30% on aftertax income.
+- Any restrictions on remitting funds out of the jurisdictions (withholding taxes, etc.) - Branch withholding profits tax: earned by a French branch of a foreign company and distributed to the foreign shareholders are subject to a withholding tax of 30% on aftertax income.
 However, if the foreign company is (i) located in the EU and is subject to income tax with no possibility of opting out or of being exempt and (ii) the income is taxable in the relevant EU member state, such branch tax is not applicable.
-This tax may be reduced or eliminated by an double applicable taxation Although convention. branch withholding tax normally applies to undistributed profits, such profits may be exempted from the tax if an application is filed with the tax authorities and if certain requirements are met. - Dividends paid to a nonresident (individual or legal entity) by a French company are subject to a withholding tax.
-The rate of this tax depends on

-- the type of the beneficiary and the time of payment: - If the foreign beneficiary is an individual: 12.8% for dividends paid from 1st January 2018;
+This tax may be reduced or eliminated by an applicable double taxation convention.
+Although branch withholding tax normally applies to undistributed profits, such profits may be exempted from the tax if an application is filed with the tax authorities if and certain requirements are met. - Dividends paid to a nonresident (individual or legal entity) by a French company are subject to a withholding tax.
+The rate of this tax depends on the type of the beneficiary and the time of payment: - If the foreign beneficiary is an individual: 12.8% for dividends paid from 1st January 2018; - If the foreign beneficiary is a legal entity (as of 2020, the applicable will be adjusted in order to match the French corporate tax rate): - dividends paid from 1st January 2020 to 31st December 2020: